Greenberg Traurig, LLP counts among its

 to Assist the Next Generation of Women Leaders," at The Yale Club

-in New York City.
+of New York City.
 The seminar's panelists included Hilarie Bass,

 co-president of Greenberg Traurig, and Patricia Menéndez-Cambó,